Toward Long-Term and Archivable Reproducibility: Proof of concept: Maneage

-Figure \ref{fig:branching} shows how projects can re-import Maneage at a later time (technically: \emph{merge}), thus improving their low-level infrastructure: in (a) authors do the merge during an ongoing project; in (b) readers do it after publication; e.g., the project remains reproducible but the infrastructure is outdated, or a bug is fixed in Maneage.
+Figure \ref{fig:branching} shows how projects can reimport Maneage at a later time (technically: \emph{merge}), thus improving their low-level infrastructure: in (a), authors do the merge during an ongoing project; in (b), readers do it after publication; e.g., the project remains reproducible but the infrastructure is outdated, or a bug is fixed in Maneage.
 Generally, any Git flow (branching strategy) can be used by the high-level project authors or future readers.
-Low-level improvements in Maneage can thus propagate to all projects, greatly reducing the cost of project curation and maintenance, before \emph{and} after publication.
+Low-level improvements in Maneage can, thus, propagate to all projects, greatly reducing the cost of project curation and maintenance, before \emph{and} after publication.

-Finally, a snapshot of the complete project source is usually $\sim100$ kilo-bytes.
-It can thus easily be published or archived in many servers, for example, it can be uploaded to arXiv (with the \LaTeX{} source, see the arXiv source in \cite{akhlaghi19, infante20, akhlaghi15}), published on Zenodo and archived in SoftwareHeritage.
+Finally, a snapshot of the complete project source is usually $\sim100$ kilobytes.
+It can, thus, easily be published or archived in many servers, for example, it can be uploaded to arXiv (with the \LaTeX{} source\cite{akhlaghi19, infante20, akhlaghi15}), published on Zenodo and archived in Software Heritage.